-- To allow condensation inside the hard disc to escape - To allow air pressure inside the hard disc to equalize with ambient pressure

-Note.
-If this hole is covered, sealed, or penetrated by any object, drive reliability may be compromised and could lead to permanent damage--doing so voids the warranty.
+- To allow condensation inside the hard disc to escape - To allow air pressure inside the hard disc to equalize with ambient pressure - Note.
+If this hole is covered, sealed, or penetrated by any object, drive reliability may be compromised and could lead to permanent damage-doing so voids the warranty.

-3.3 Configuring the drive
+3.3 Jumper settings